Pratikshinde55/Docker-Three_Tier-Architecture/README.md

 # Three Tier Architecture using Docker
+Create Blogging Site using Docker manual method.

+- What is Three-tier Architecture:

+ 1. For Blogging Site I use "WordPress".
+ 2. For DataBase to the Wordpress I use "MySQL".
+ 3. For Network I use own customised "Docker network".

 ## Step: 1 [Install Docker & Start Docker Services]
 Launch EC2 instance and install docker inside and start docker Service: